jesmaz/numbat/roadmap.md

    - [ ] Copying elements with a overloaded assignment operator
    - [ ] Destruction
    - [ ] Initialisation
+ - [ ] LLVM upgrade to a more recent version
  - [ ] Operator overloading
  - [ ] OS module
    - [ ] Numbat friendly wrapper (no pointers passed by the user)